Skip to content

 Using HTTPS/TLS

-Basic Authentication can be used securely if transmitted over HTTPS, which encrypts the entire communication channel.
+RaspAP's administrator login can be made secure if transmitted over HTTPS, which encrypts the entire communication channel.
 For this reason, RaspAP has simplified the process of creating locally-trusted SSL certificates with the Quick installer.
 When HTTPS/TLS is enabled with a RaspAP install, this authentication process is significantly more secure.

 Using a strong passphrase